-Particulars No. of Shares No. of shareholders Aggregate number of shareholders and the outstanding shares in the suspense account lying at the beginning of the year i.e. 1st April, 2020 3149 36 Number of shareholders who approached Company for transfer of shares from suspense account during the year. - - Number of shareholders to whom shares were transferred from suspense account during the year. - - Number of shareholders who shares was processed to transfer to Unclaimed Suspense Account as per Regulation 39(4) and Schedule VI of SEBI (LODR) Regulations, 2015 25 1 Aggregate number of shareholders and the outstanding shares in the suspense account lying at the end of the year i.e. 31st March, 2021 3174 37 k) Share Transfer System:
+Particulars No. of Shares No. of shareholders Aggregate number of shareholders and the outstanding shares in the suspense account lying at the beginning of the year i.e. 1st April, 2021 3174 1 Number of shareholders who approached Company for transfer of shares from suspense account during the year. - - Number of shareholders to whom shares were transferred from suspense account during the year. - - Aggregate number of shareholders and the outstanding shares in the suspense account lying at the end of the year i.e. 31st March, 2022 3174 37 k) Share Transfer System:

-\ The Voting rights on these shares shall remain frozen till the rightful owners of such shares claim the shares.
+\The Voting rights on these shares shall remain frozen till the rightful owners of such shares claim the shares.